 You may be less familiar with this term than its computer-only equivalent, “font.”
 A typeface is a style of text that can be used on both print and digital stuff, while a font is just for digital.

 Now that we’ve gotten that description out of the way, it’s surely clear: you’ll need a typeface or two.
 You’ll need to choose typefaces for large text, small text, printed text, and digital text.
 Some typefaces will work well in all these applications.
-Be sure to include a “web-safe font” so you can be confident your web pages will look good on everyone’s devices.

 Pro tip: Oftentimes the designer who makes your logo can make a typeface recommendation.